10 – The Good Rats

 # 1 – The Smithereens

 We close out 10 Musical Artists That Should Have Had More Commercial success with New Jersey’s The Smithereens.
 For many, this is one of the most loved bands in classic rock history.
-The band did have some commercial success as they scored a top 40 hit in 1989 with the song “A Girl Like You.”
+The band did have some commercial success, scoring a top 40 hit in 1989 with the song “A Girl Like You.”
 They also made it back into the top 40 with their track “Too Much Passion” in 1991.
-However, when one looks at their incredible catalog of over a dozen fabulous studio albums filled with spectacular rock and roll, one can’t help but wonder why this band wasn’t bigger than they were.
-Led by the late Pat DiNizio, The Smithereens stand as one of the all-time great rock and roll bands that should have had more commercial success than they did, In the end, it doesn’t really matter because they released so much great music like every other artist on this list.
+However, looking at their incredible catalog of over a dozen fabulous studio albums filled with spectacular rock and roll, one can’t help but wonder why this band wasn’t bigger than they were.
+Led by the late Pat DiNizio, The Smithereens stand as one of the all-time great rock and roll bands that should have had more commercial success than they did; in the end, it doesn’t matter because they released so much great music like every other artist on this list.

 READERS PICKS